Tossing your hat into the ring for a fresh new job?

 Here’s what’s your resume should look like in 2020 – and what it needs to convey your value as the RIGHT candidate:

-It’s no longer a good idea to list your job descriptions on your resume and call it a day.
+In 2020, you can no longer list your job descriptions and call it a day.

 Instead, you’ll need to capture quantifiable proof of performance in dollars, percentages, or other figures.
 By displaying context and metrics, your resume will reflect your value proposition as a top candidate for the 2020 job market!